ciar4n/bonsai-docs/content/_index.md

 ### Utility first CSS

-When talking about CSS frameworks, the term 'utility' generally refers to a CSS class name that applies a single CSS property to an element.
+When talking CSS frameworks, the term 'utility' refers to a CSS class that applies a single CSS property to an element.
 For example a class name of `.bg-green` would apply `background-color: green` to that element.
 A "**Utility First**" framework is built to promote this practice as the primary way to style elements within a HTML document and provide utilites for the majority of the more widely used CSS properties.

 - Less development spent swapping between HTML and CSS files
 - No more inventing class names for each element